invokable/voicevox-core-php/README.md

 ## Library Setup (Linux / macOS)

-This library requires the VOICEVOX Core dynamic library (`.so` / `.dylib`), the ONNX Runtime library, and the OpenJTalk dictionary.
+This package requires the VOICEVOX CORE dynamic library (`.so` / `.dylib`), the ONNX Runtime library, and the OpenJTalk dictionary.

 ### 1. Download voicevox_core